Analysis of Noisy Evolutionary Optimization When Sampling Fails: Introduction

 For running time analysis (one essential theoretical aspect) in noisy evolutionary optimization, only a few results have been reported.
-The classic (1+1)-EA algorithm was first studied on the OneMax and LeadingOnes problems under various noise models~\cite{qian2018ppsn,doerr2018gecco,droste2004analysis,giessen2014robustness,qian2018noise,dirk2018gecco}.
-The results showed that the (1+1)-EA is efficient only under low noise levels, e.g., for the (1+1)-EA solving OneMax in the presence of one-bit noise, the maximal noise level of allowing a polynomial running time is $O(\log n/n)$, where the noise level is characterized by the noise probability $p \in [0,1]$ and $n$ is the problem size.
+The classic (1+1)-EA algorithm was first studied on the OneMax and LeadingOnes problems under various noise models~\cite{qian2018ppsn,doerr2018gecco,droste2004analysis,giessen2014robustness,qian2018noise,dirk2018gecco}, including one-bit noise which flips a random bit of a binary solution before evaluation with probability $p \in [0,1]$, and additive Gaussian noise which adds a value randomly drawn from the Gaussian distribution.
+The results showed that the (1+1)-EA is efficient only under low noise levels, e.g., for the (1+1)-EA solving OneMax in the presence of one-bit noise, the maximal noise level of allowing a polynomial running time is $O((\log n)/n)$, where the noise level is characterized by the noise probability $p$, and $n$ is the problem size.
 Later studies mainly proved the robustness of different strategies to noise, including using populations~\cite{dang2015efficient,doerr2018gecco,giessen2014robustness,prugel2015run,dirk2018gecco}, sampling~\cite{qian2018noise,qian2016sampling} and threshold selection~\cite{qian2015noise}.
-For example, the ($\mu$+1)-EA with $\mu \geq 12\log(15n)$~\cite{giessen2014robustness}, the (1+$\lambda$)-EA with $\lambda \geq 24n\log n$~\cite{giessen2014robustness}, the (1+1)-EA using sampling with $m=3$~\cite{qian2016sampling} or the (1+1)-EA using threshold selection with threshold $\tau=1$~\cite{qian2015noise} can solve OneMax in polynomial time even if the probability of one-bit noise reaches $1$.
-Note that there was also a sequence of papers analyzing the running time of the compact genetic algorithm~\cite{friedrich2015benefit} and ant colony optimization algorithms~\cite{doerr2012ants,feldmann2013optimizing,friedrich2015robustness,sudholt2012simple} solving noisy problems, including OneMax as well as the combinatorial optimization problem single destination shortest paths.
+For example, the ($\mu$+1)-EA with $\mu \geq 12\ln(15n)$~\cite{giessen2014robustness}, the (1+$\lambda$)-EA with $\lambda \geq 24n\ln n$~\cite{giessen2014robustness}, the (1+1)-EA using sampling with $m=3$~\cite{qian2016sampling} or the (1+1)-EA using threshold selection with threshold $\tau=1$~\cite{qian2015noise} can solve OneMax in polynomial time even if the probability of one-bit noise reaches $1$.
+Note that there was also a sequence of papers analyzing the running time of the compact genetic algorithm~\cite{friedrich2015benefit} and ant colony optimization algorithms~\cite{doerr2012ants,feldmann2013optimizing,friedrich2015robustness,sudholt2012simple} solving noisy problems, including OneMax as well as a combinatorial optimization problem, single destination shortest paths.
+Recently, Qian et al.~\cite{qian2019distributed,qian2017subset} proved the polynomial-time approximation guarantee of simple multi-objective EAs for solving a general problem, subset selection, under additive or multiplicative noise, and showed that the algorithms can be easily distributed for large-scale applications.